 High Yielding Strains

-Optimal Light Schedules For Photoperiod Strains
+Light Schedule For Photoperiod Cannabis Seedlings

 Light Schedule Options For The Seedling Stage

 The optimal marijuana light schedule for seedlings is 18/6, meaning lights are on 18 hours per day and off (giving the plant darkness) for 6.
 However, some growers experiment with cannabis light schedules of 20/4 and even 24/0.
 Running lights on all day with a 24/0 light schedule will max out the limit of your equipment, especially fans, and will run up a high electricity bill.
-Opting for a 20/4 schedule gives your plants a small dark period to respire while still maximizing the amount of light your plants get, while also giving your equipment a short breather.
+Opting for a 20/4 schedule gives your plants a small dark period to respire while still maximizing the amount of light your plants get, and also giving your equipment a short breather.
 It’s okay to experiment and find out what cannabis seedling light schedule works best for you.

 Seedlings do not require bright light to grow well.
 Contrary to what many may think, light that’s overpowering can sometimes harm seedlings.
 However, if you dim your lights or use a weaker bulb, make sure to check the distance between the bulb and your plant.
 If the light is too far away from your plant, it will stretch, and if the light is too close, it may burn (especially if it’s an HID).
 With an LED, for example, you’ll want to keep your light between 60-76cm (24-30 inches) away from your seedlings.

-Marijuana Light Schedule For The Vegetative Stage
+Marijuana Light Schedule Options For The Vegetative Stage

 During the vegetative stage, you don’t want to let your plants go into flower.
-This means you should have your cannabis plants under consistent light for a minimum of 18 hours a day.
+This means you should have your cannabis plants under consistent light for a minimum of 16 hours a day.
 There are growers who opt to go even further and provide a period of 20 hours of light.
 Finding the right amount of light for the genetics of your plant can take some tweaking.
 That being said, a pattern of 18/6 (18 hours of light followed by 6 hours of darkness) is the standard marijuana light cycle for indoor vegetative growth.

 Outdoors, growers don’t have the ability to end the vegetative stage by switching the cannabis’ light schedule.
 Growing outdoors means being at the mercy of mother nature and waiting for dark days in the late summer or early fall to trigger the flip into flower.
-Planning your outdoor grow ahead of time is a must to maximize your yields.
+Planning your outdoor grow ahead of time is a must to ensure a successful result and maximize your yields.
 Ideally, plants should be placed in the ground as soon as the nightly frost ends, allowing your plant a few months of vegetative growth before it flowers.

-Perfecting A Light Schedule For The Flowering Stage
+Light Schedule Options For The Flowering Stage

 Indoors, once you’re ready to begin the flowering stage, you’ll want to set up a light schedule of 12 hours of light followed by 12 hours of darkness (12/12).
 This stage lasts for 8 to 12 weeks.
 Your lights should be on a constant cycle of 12/12, as any interruption can cause havoc on your grow.
 In fact, too much light can cause your plant to revert to the vegetative stage (“re-veg”) or even turn into a hermaphrodite.
 For best results indoors, use a color spectrum between yellow and red.

 Outdoors, much is beyond the grower’s control.
-You want to plant early enough so that when fall and flowering hits, you have a large enough plant to pack on bud weight.
+You want to plant early enough so that when flowering hits, you have a large enough plant to pack on bud weight.
 You also want to choose a location with full sun to maximize the amount of light your plant receives during the day.

 Properly lighting cannabis takes some work but is fully worthwhile.
 Each phase of a cannabis plant’s growth requires unique lighting needs.
-Seedlings don’t want too much light, vegetative plants need at least 18 hours of light, and flowering plants need 12 hours of darkness every night.
+Seedlings don’t want too much light, vegetative plants need at least 16-18 hours of light, and flowering plants need 12 hours of darkness every night.
 Knowing what stage your plant is in and how to give it the light it needs is crucial to growing healthy cannabis plants.
 Every plant’s genetics are unique, so don’t be afraid of experimenting with different light schedules to find out what works best for your needs.